AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/activate-and-deactivate-stream-content.md

    >[!TIP]
    >
-   >You can also activate all content in a stream by clicking the gear icon at the top level, then clicking **Activate all content**.
+   >You can also activate all content in a stream by clicking the gear icon at the top level, then clicking **[!UICONTROL Activate all content]**.

    Nice work!
 Now you know how to activate content in your streams.

 ## Deactivate Stream Content {#deactivate-stream-content}

-1. Select your engagement program and click the **Streams** tab.
+1. Select your engagement program and click the **[!UICONTROL Streams]** tab.

    ![](assets/cloneasteam.jpg)

-1. Hover over the content you want to deactivate, click the gear icon, then click **Deactivate**.
+1. Hover over the content you want to deactivate, click the gear icon, then click **[!UICONTROL Deactivate]**.

    ![](assets/image2014-9-15-16-3a34-3a25.png)